python/cpython/Doc/library/asyncio-task.rst

    Asynchronously run function *func* in a separate thread.

    Any \*args and \*\*kwargs supplied for this function are directly passed to *func*.
-Also, the current :class:`contextvars.Context` is propogated, allowing context variables from the event loop thread to be accessed in the separate thread.
+Also, the current :class:`contextvars.Context` is propagated, allowing context variables from the event loop thread to be accessed in the separate thread.